1972 Major League Baseball season: Venues

 The Kansas City Royals would play their final game at Municipal Stadium on October 4 against the Texas Rangers, moving into Royals Stadium for the start of the season.

+Media

-Television coverage
+Television

 NBC was the exclusive national TV broadcaster of MLB.
 While the network had occasionally aired a limited number of Monday night games in past seasons, 1972 was the first year that NBC signed a contract for a regular slate of Monday Night Baseball.
 The network continued to air the weekend Game of the Week, the All-Star Game, both League Championship Series, and the World Series.